 "recommended_action": "string"

-Review: "Great vacuum cleaner, powerful and quiet.
-HEPA filter is excellent.
+Review: "Great vacuum, powerful and quiet.
+Excellent HEPA filter.

 """